-Opening Convocation September 4, 2018
+Opening Convocation August 27, 2024

-This is Augsburg's 150th academic year - and here you are the class of 2022, a class that will help us celebrate this remarkable anniversary beginning next fall.
-150 years is a long time and much has changed in the world and at Augsburg during those many years.
-Change happens - as it always has - but I also want you to know that there are things that have not changed for this institution because they are at the heart of our identity and values and mission.
+Today we launch the Augsburg's 155th academic year - and here you are the class of 2028, one of the largest and most diverse classes in our history - and you all belong here.
+Now, 155 years is a long time and much has changed in the world and at Augsburg during those many years.
+Change happens - as it always has - but I also want you to know that there are things that have not changed for this university because they are at the heart of our identity and values and mission.
 You will receive the highest quality education we can offer - in partnership with each other and this remarkable faculty.
 You will be challenged by ideas and experiences and relationships new to you - because that is what it means to be educated.
 You will meet friends and peers for life - here they are.
-You will be equipped for democratic citizenship - because the world needs you.
+And you will be equipped for democratic citizenship - because the world needs you.